isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * simple `for` loops vs. range-`for` loops
 * `f(T*, int)` interfaces vs. `f(array_view<T>)` interfaces
-* loop variable in a too large scope
+* loop variables in too large a scope
 * naked `new` and `delete`
 * functions with many arguments of built-in types